- In 2015, the world's leaders met in Paris to agree an accord on combating climate change.

 3. Many Top Emitters Are Slowing Down or Reducing Emissions

 While the top emitters in total increased their emissions by 47% since 1990, the United States, European Union, Russia and Japan have since peaked and Brazil seems to have stabilized their emissions.
-Although China, India, Indonesia, Iran and South Korea are still increasing their emission, India and Indonesia have comparatively low emissions per capita.
+Although China, India, Indonesia, Iran and South Korea are still increasing their emission, India and Indonesia have comparatively low greenhouse gas emissions per capita.

 More recent data from the Global Carbon Project, which covers energy-related carbon dioxide emissions, shows that emission growth slowed down globally since 2013, increasing by an average of 0.7% per year, compared to an average of 1.7% since 1990.
 This slowing of growth happened even as the global economy grew during the same period and twenty-one countries are already proving that decoupling emissions from economic growth is possible.
-However, emissions are still on an upwards trend, illustrating the need for increased climate actions to see a decoupling of economic growth and carbon emissions.
+However, greenhouse gas emissions are still on an upwards trend, illustrating the need for increased climate actions to see a decoupling of economic growth and carbon emissions.

 Explore Climate Watch